Defining Factors, Arguments, and Example Viewpoints

 Derive the Example Viewpoints from the factors and their arguments.
 Every viewpoint should reflect a coherent combination of factor positions and weightings.
 Together, the example viewpoints show how thoughtful people might reach different conclusions based on different judgments and weightings of the factors.
 The viewpoints should represent the main positions in the issue’s public discourse, across a range of perspectives.

-Check viewpoint-factor alignment: If an important aspect of an Example Viewpoint is referring to something not represented in the factors, that something needs to be incorporated into an an existing factor or a new factor.
+Check viewpoint-factor alignment: If an important aspect of an Example Viewpoint is referring to something not represented in the factors, that something needs to be incorporated into an existing factor or a new factor.
 Conversely, if a factor is not represented in at least one (ideally more) of the Example Viewpoints, it should not be a factor.
 If it’s a prominent part of the public discourse, a briefer version of it can be included in Editorial Choices.

 How Much Content?